hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1316_chapter_vii.md

 There the sun does not shine, nor the moon,
 nor the stars.

-There was the story of how Râvana was advised to take the form of Râma in order to cheat Sitâ.
+There was the story of how Rāvana was advised to take the form of Rāma in order to cheat Sitā.
 He answered, "Have I not thought of it?
-But in order to take a man's form you must meditate on him; and Rama is the Lord Himself; so when I meditate on him, even the position of Brahmâ becomes a mere straw.
+But in order to take a man's form you must meditate on him; and Rama is the Lord Himself; so when I meditate on him, even the position of Brahmā becomes a mere straw.
 How, then, could I think of a woman?"

 "And so", commented the Swami, "even in the commonest or most criminal